-If you have an investment adviser who, for a fee, manages your Contract Value, you may authorize payment of the fee from the Contract by requesting a partial withdrawal.
-There are conditions and limitations, so please contact our Service Center for more information.
+When you have an investment adviser who, for a fee, manages your Contract Value, you may authorize payment of the fee from the Contract by requesting a partial withdrawal.
+There are conditions and limitations, so please contact our Customer Care Center for more information.
 We neither endorse any investment advisers, nor make any representations as to their qualifications.
 The fee for this service would be covered in a separate agreement between the two of you, and would be in addition to the fees and expenses described in this prospectus.
-Any investment adviser fees withdrawn will be subject to a Withdrawal Charge, as applicable, as well as trigger an Interim Value calculation for any Index Account Options.
+Any investment adviser fees withdrawn will be subject to a Market Value Adjustment, as applicable, as well as trigger an Interim Value calculation for any Index Account Options.
+You are strongly encouraged to discuss the impact of deducting advisory fees directly from your Contract Value with your financial professional before making any elections.